Six Thinking Hats Retrospective

 How to run a Six Thinking Hats retrospective in Parabol

-If you’re a Scrum Master or the team meeting facilitator, select your team on the right and then hit that vibrant Start New Meeting button.
+First of all, jump into Parabol.
+If you’re a Scrum Master or the team meeting facilitator hit the vibrant Add New Meeting button.
 It’s time to put on your colored hats and get reflecting, just as Dr. Edward de Bono intended.

 Select the Six Thinking Hats template

 Jump into Parabol and select Retro Meeting with the arrows, then use the dropdown to select the Six Thinking Hats retrospective template.
-This is where you’ll find Parabol’s library of 40+ retrospective ideas.
+This is where you’ll find Parabol’s library of 40+ retrospective templates.

 Feel free to copy and customize your template to add a “Kudos” column if you want to celebrate the work of your team.